-A lot of people who swear that they have discovered the secret to overall happiness claim that it has nothing to do with money.
-There is an incredibly high chance that you have heard the phrase, “Money cannot buy happiness,” at some point in your life.
-It is one of the most common cliches to ever exist, and while there is a truth behind this blanket statement, there is also a boatload of evidence that shows money can definitely lead you to feel happier overall.
+Many people who swear that they have discovered the secret to overall happiness claim that it has nothing to do with money.
+There is an incredibly high chance that you have heard the phrase, "Money cannot buy happiness," at some point in your life.
+It is one of the most common cliches ever to exist, and while there is a truth behind this blanket statement, there is also a boatload of evidence that shows money can lead you to feel happier overall.

 The reason behind this counterargument is that a lot of negative feelings and situations arise from a less-than-ideal fiscal standing.
-When your credit score is low due to unpaid credit card balances, you can be prevented from leasing a car, purchasing a home, or renting an apartment, among other things.
-The ability to provide for yourself on a luxurious level, or even to buy the bare necessities human beings need in order to get by, can be severely impacted by your monetary affairs.
+When your credit score is low due to unpaid credit card balances, things like leasing a car, purchasing a home, or renting an apartment are difficult or impossible.
+Your monetary affairs can severely impact the ability to provide for yourself on a luxurious level or buy the bare necessities human beings need to get by.

 Everything in the world costs money, and there really is no exception to such a bold claim.
 People are quick to retort with the notion that you cannot buy experiences or memories, but the truth of the matter is that you need to have a source of finances in order to go anywhere and experience new cultures, places, or any other travel-related endeavor whatsoever.

-You can create memories doing things that don’t require money, but the options are painfully limited and you can only create the same memory of hanging out in your backyard before it becomes dull and not worth storing in your long-term memory.
+You can create memories doing things that don't require money.
+Still, the options are painfully limited, and you can only make the same memory of hanging out in your backyard before it becomes dull and not worth storing in your long-term memory.
 While it is not necessarily true that wealthier people are happier, they are far more capable of paying for anything they need and preventing any stress, anxiety, or depressive symptoms resulting from an inability to afford something you need.

 By looking at the GDP per capita, or gross domestic product per capita, of each country around the globe, it is possible to rank countries based on wealth and then compare them to each other.
-From there, you can determine which countries are wealthiest and then list the countries in descending order, from richest to poorest.
-Here is the conclusive list of the top fifty-five richest countries in the world, starting with the wealthiest country…
+From there, you can determine which states are wealthiest and then list the countries in descending order, from richest to poorest.
+Here is the definitive list of the top 55 most affluent countries in the world, starting with the wealthiest country.

 - Luxembourg (GDP per capita: $119,719)